-My approach with clients is dynamic, collaborative, empathetic, and nonjudgemental.
+My approach is dynamic, collaborative, empathetic, and nonjudgemental.
 While I include a variety of treatment approaches based on each person's needs, I practice from an evidence-based psychodynamic foundation.
-From this foundation, I help you gain insight into your life and present-day problems.
-We'll also evaluate patterns, emotions, thoughts, and beliefs that have developed over time.
+I am trained to hear and understand you in a way that is different from your friends and family.
+Speaking with someone who can listen in a new way can help you gain insight into your life and present-day problems.
+We can make better sense of thoughts, feelings, and behaviors that have been confusing, or even outside of your awareness.
 As we gain insight into recurring patterns that cause distress, you can begin to change those patterns.

 Over the past several years I have worked with clients dealing with such issues as grief and loss, relational difficulties, life transitions, low self-esteem, family conflict, trauma, PTSD, anxiety, panic attacks, depression, alcohol and substance problems, and bipolar disorders.

 Go to this link to read my articles and follow me on Medium: